Wimuz/drum-trainer/README.md

 ## How is it used?

-The tool is intended for beginning to intermediate drummers, but could also be used by professionals to detect any issues they may not be aware about.
+The tool is intended for beginning to intermediate drummers to get better at "live" drumming, but could also be used by professionals to detect any issues they may not be aware about.

 ## Data sources and AI methods